What does SERP mean?

 The paid results, also known as ‘sponsored results’, appear either above the organic results or to the right of the organic results.

-One final thing to note about SERPs is that every SERP is unique.
+One final thing to note: every SERP is unique.
 In other words, no two people typing in the same search query will see the same SERP.

 This is because Google customizes the SERP results according to a number of factors relating to the individual user, such as the user’s physical location, browsing history, and social media settings.